 7. Be available.
 The SMC may need to check your quote with you before it is sent out and journalists may wish to talk to you about issues raised by your quote.
 Please let the SMC know your availability and if possible please entrust us with an after hours number for you.

 8. Conflict of interest.
 The SMC aims to be as transparent as possible with regard to any potential conflict of interest that may arise.
 Please declare any potential conflict of interest you may have on this issue.

 Want to know more?
-Highly acclaimed science reporter Ed Yong from The Atlantic has some great advice for scientists giving comment to journalists on work that is not their own.
+Highly acclaimed science reporter Ed Yong has some great advice on the National Geographic website for scientists giving comment to journalists on work that is not their own.